ubern-mia/pyradise/docs/acknowledgment.rst

 Acknowledgments
 ===============

-PyRaDiSe would not be possible without the help of contributors and also open source code bases.
+PyRaDiSe would not be possible without the help of contributors and also open source code.

 Contributors
 ------------